Gary LEWIS

 fertilizing using extraction of nitrogen compounds and plant

-nutrients from combustion exhaust gases, and more particularly to
+nutrients from combustion exhaust gases, and more particularly

-such a system or method when used for extracting nitrogen
+to such a system or method when used for extracting nitrogen

-compounds and plant nutrients from exhaust gases, for example, in
+compounds and plant nutrients from exhaust gases, for example,

-either an irrigation pump motor of an agricultural irrigation
+in either an irrigation pump motor of an agricultural irrigation

-system for subsequent use of the nitrogen compounds in irrigation
+system for subsequent use of the nitrogen compounds in

-or propelling plant care equipment including self-propelled
+for driving or propelling plant care equipment including

-tractors, mowers, sprayers and the like.
+self-propelled tractors, mowers, sprayers and the like.

 BACKGROUND

-[0002] Various nitrogen compounds and plant nutrients are known to
+[0002] Various nitrogen compounds and plant nutrients are known

-consuming and costly to both purchase and distribute to the
+time consuming and costly to both purchase and distribute to the

 plants.